-49 Competition and telecoms and broadcasting regulation What is the scope of the general competition authority and the sectoral regulators in the telecoms and broadcasting sectors?
+50 Competition and telecoms and broadcasting regulation

+What is the scope of the general competition authority and the sectoral regulators in the telecoms, broadcasting and new media sectors?
 Are there mechanisms to avoid conflicting jurisdiction?
 Is there a specific mechanism to ensure the consistent application of competition and sectoral regulation?
+Are there special rules for this sector and how do competition regulators handle the interaction of old and new media?

-Under Chilean law, the Competition Court shall resolve all issues relating to competition matters (including any issue relating to competition within the telecoms or broadcasting markets).
+Under Chilean law, the Competition Court shall resolve all issues relating to competition matters (including any issue relating to competition within the telecoms, broadcasting or new media markets).
 As such, telecoms and broadcasting authorities may only act as technical advisers to the Competition Court.
 Therefore, there should not be any conflict between the telecoms and competition authorities.